 - Make the bed or perform household chores.

 - Use a computer mouse.

-Achieving long term goals means the patient has finally reached his or her ultimate goal.
+Achieving long-term goals means the patient has finally reached his or her ultimate goal.
 In occupational therapy, the ultimate goal is living life as fully and independently as possible with the disability.
-All the work put into each short term goals compounds until the person can no longer move forward anymore.
+All the work put into each short-term goal compounds until the person can no longer move forward anymore.
 It is possible that continued improvement will happen, but the patient can achieve better performance without the aid of a professional therapist.
-Generally, long term goals take a year or longer to achieve.
+Generally, long-term goals take a year or longer to achieve.
 Examples of long term goals:

 - Going back to work.